Rah Rah Rochester

 © Beth Gauper

 We had hoped to catch the bird-banding program at Quarry Hill Nature Center, but the art tour was worth it.
-As we left downtown, I spotted International Spices & Groceries and stopped to get paprika; the store turned out to be a trove of exotic products imported from around the world.

 There was a live timber rattlesnake, a kestrel with a half-eaten mouse and a reproduction of Stan, the most complete Tyrannosaurus skull ever found.